Praxa-Sense/ENCASE/README.md

+⚠️ **NOTICE: None of this code may be used in prouction code as this repository was forked from a GPL license v3 repo **⚠️

 Notice: this repo is no more updated.

 - Extraction of expert features can be found at https://github.com/hsd1503/ENCASE/tree/master/code/featrues_*.py
 - Recent PyTorch implementation of a collection of deep models on 1d signal data can be found at https://github.com/hsd1503/resnet1d